What is chronic myelomonocytic leukemia? How is it treated? And is chemotherapy always needed? – breaking latest news-breakinglatest.news-Breaking Latest News

 2. What are the therapies against blood cancer?

-Impossible to give a one-size-fits-all answer, the decision is made first based on tumor subtype in question and then considering various factors, starting from the age and general health conditions of the patient replies Fabrizio Pane, Professor of Hematology and director of the Hematology and Bone Marrow Transplant Operative Unit at the Federico II University Hospital of Naples.
+«It is impossible to give a valid answer for everyone, the decision is made first based on tumor subtype in question and then considering various factors, starting from the age and general health conditions of the patient» replies Fabrizio Pane, Full Professor of Hematology and director of the Hematology and Bone Marrow Transplantation Unit at the Federico II University Hospital of Naples .

-It is certain that, since tumors are typical pathologies of ageing, two thirds of patients are over 65 years of age.
+What is certain is that, since tumors are typical pathologies of ageing, two thirds of patients are over 65 years of age.

 3. What is the role of chemotherapy?